prism-break/prism-break/README.md

     $(LIVESCRIPT_BIN) $(BUILD_DIR)de.ls

-Run `make test` to make sure your translations compile properly into the site.
+Run `make test` to make sure your translations compile properly.
 It might take a little while (~minutes) if you're on a slower computer.

-### Publish
+### Publishing Your Changes
 Your newly translated site is available at './public/**language-code**/'.
 Visit it in your browser and check out your work.
 Looking good!

 Remember to revert the `Makefile` change and then commit the changes and issue a pull request.